 In Austin v.
-Michigan Chamber of Commerce, 494 U.S. 652 (1990), the Supreme Court upheld as constitutional a Michigan law prohibiting nonprofit corporations from using general treasury fund revenues for independent candidate expenditures in state elections.
+Michigan Chamber of Commerce, 494 U.S. 652 (1990), the Supreme Court upheld a Michigan law prohibiting nonprofit corporations from using general treasury fund revenues for independent candidate expenditures in state elections.

 The Court overruled Austin in 2010 in Citizens United v.
 Federal Election Commission.

 Michigan said nonprofits couldn't use general funds for political purposes

 Section 54(1) of the Michigan Campaign Finance Act of 1979 only permitted nonprofit corporations to expend segregated funds amassed for entirely political purposes.
 The Michigan Chamber of Commerce, a nonprofit corporation, challenged the statute, arguing that the limitation violated such corporations’ First Amendment rights.

 Court said law didn't violate the First Amendment

 The Court, in an opinion authored by Justice Thurgood Marshall, held that although the provision burdened the chamber’s political expression, the burden was constitutionally justified by the compelling state interest of Michigan, which had narrowly tailored a mechanism to achieve that interest.

 In its pleadings, Michigan had justified the operation of the statute by citing the state’s interest in preventing corruption or the appearance thereof.
 The state had provided corporate entities with substantial statutory advantages, such as limited liability, perpetual life, and favorable tax treatment.

 These advantages, Michigan argued, could allow corporations to exercise undue influence on the political process.